samfranklin/foss4guk19-jupyter/README.md

 * For Windows users, here's a link to the [Win64 Installer](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).
 Download this and run the exe installer

-* For those on MacOS or Linux and are happy with terminal, try either:
+* For those on MacOS or Linux and are happy with the terminal, try either:

 ```bash
 # get the latest MacOS 64-bit installer